Tonix89/Tonix89/README.md

 ### Hi!
 I'm Antonio a.k.a.
 "Tonix" 👋

-I am currently a student at NorOff School of Technology and Digital Media taking front-end development course.
+I am currently a student at NorOff School of Technology and Digital Media taking a front-end development course.
 It is a 2 years vocational course which will be finished on December 2023.

 ### What I learned so far: